romanodev/OpenBTE/docs/source/Material.rst

 Interface with Phono3py (Experimental)
 ###############################################

 Phono3py_ calculates the bulk thermal conductivity using the full scattering matrix defined here [`Chaput (2013)`_].
 In order to be used in tandem with OpenBTE, Phono3py must be run with the following options ``--reducible-colmat --write-lbte-solution --lbte``.
-Once Phono3py is solved, the ``full.h5`` is created by
+Once Phono3py is solved, the ``full.npz`` is created by

 .. code-block:: bash